unsol/design/spec.md

       requires notBool INDEX in_keys(STORAGE)
 ```

-### EEI Interaction Methods
+### EEI Call (and Call-like) Methods

-The remaining methods have more complex interactions with the EEI, either setting/getting account information or triggering further computation.
+The remaining methods have more complex interactions with the EEI, often triggering further computation.

 #### `EEI.selfDestruct` **TODO**